shannon-coupland/cse520s/INSTALL.md

 Individual settings for the lambda functions are located in their respective folders.
 Each lambda function will require a new permissions policy for it to ensure the functions are accessing the correct functions.
+Once set up, you can copy and paste the lambda function code in.

 ## AWS Website
 Start an Ubuntu EC2 Instance.